 Don't Wear Your Converse Sneakers Without Seeing How Olivia Rodrigo Styled Hers in NYC Today

+Don't Wear Your Converse Trainers Without Seeing How Olivia Rodrigo Styled Hers in NYC

+Olivia Rodrigo wore black Converse trainers in New York City.
+See how she styled it and shop the look for yourself.

 These platform sneakers are perfect if you'd like to add a couple of inches to your height.